-Read first time 01/17/11.
-Referred to Committee on Government Operations, Tribal Relations & Elections.
+Read first time 01/21/13.
+Referred to Committee on Agriculture & Natural Resources.

-AN ACT Relating to local animal care and control functions; amending RCW 15.53.9018, 15.53.9044, and 18.92.260; adding a new
+AN ACT Relating to enhancing local animal care and control functions primarily through the provision of a means for low-income individuals to receive assistance for animal population control services; amending RCW 15.53.9018, 15.53.9044, and 18.92.260; adding a new chapter to Title 74 RCW; prescribing penalties; and providing an effective date.

-4 effective date.

-5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:
+7 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON:

-- 6 NEW SECTION.
+8 NEW SECTION.
 Sec.
-1. The legislature finds that: - 7 (1) Tens of thousands of stray and homeless dogs and cats are - 8 handled by Washington's animal care and control agencies and other - 9 animal welfare organizations each year, costing millions of dollars. - 10 This presents a significant financial burden to these organizations and - 11 to Washington taxpayers. - 12 (2) Unaltered dogs account for most serious incidences of - 13 unprovoked dog aggression and dog bites, causing injury, suffering, - 14 expense, and financial liability.
-This is a public safety issue that - 15 has not been adequately addressed in Washington state. - 16 (3) Many thousands of adoptable dogs and cats are put to death in - 17 shelters each year because there are not enough homes available to - 18 place them.
-This is a tragic consequence of animal overpopulation.
+1. The legislature finds that:

+- (1) Pets owned by low-income individuals are less likely to be spayed or neutered than pets owned by individuals with higher levels of income.
+The cost of spay and neuter surgery is a barrier to achieving higher levels of surgically sterilized pets. - 13 (2) Tens of thousands of stray and homeless dogs and cats are 14 handled by Washington's animal care and control agencies and other 15 animal welfare organizations each year, costing millions of dollars. - 16 This presents a significant financial burden to these organizations and 17 to Washington taxpayers. - 18 (3) Unaltered dogs account for most serious incidences of unprovoked dog aggression and dog bites, causing injury, suffering, expense, and financial liability.
+This is a public safety issue that has not been adequately addressed in Washington state.